Esri/geodev-hackerlabs/design/style_a_map.md

 6. Click on `Neighborhoods` > `Change Style` and set the following:

- 	1. `Choose an attribute to show: COLALI`
+ 	1. `Choose an attribute to show: COALIT`

  	2. `Select a drawing Style` > `Options`